High School Counseling

 College Credit Plus

-College Credit Plus is an initiative by the Ohio Department of Education & Ohio Department of Higher Education to allow eligible students grades 7-12 to earn high school and college credit simultaneously at no cost to the family/student.
-The credits will be added to the students’ high school and college transcripts.
-It will be the students’ responsibility to ensure the college courses taken transfer to the college or university of their choice by talking to individual colleges or using an online service such as transferology.com or Ohio Department of Higher Education.
+College Credit Plus is an initiative by the Ohio Department of Education & Ohio Department of Higher Education to allow high school students to attain college credit up to 30 semester hours per school year tuition free at Ohio public institutions.
+The college courses will be added to the students’ high school and college transcripts.
+It will be the students’ responsibility to ensure the college courses taken transfer to the college or university of their choosing by talking to individual colleges or using an online service like, transferology.com or Ohio Department of Higher Education.
+Students will also be responsible for obtaining their college transcript of completed coursework to the institution they are transferring the credits.

-*CCP General Overview Video Recording from December 7, 2022
+CCP General Overview Recording from January 17, 2024

 *CCP General Overview Google Slide Presentation